dmitrysteblyuk/async-debugger/README.md

 ![alt text](assets/repl.png)

-Alternatively you can add `--inspect` flag when running node and use AsyncDebugger in a browser console.
+Alternatively, you can add `--inspect` flag when running node and use AsyncDebugger in a browser console.
 More in https://nodejs.org/en/docs/guides/debugging-getting-started/

 ### In Browser